smsglobal/smsglobal-dotnet/README.md

 ## SMSGlobal REST API and Libraries for .NET

-This is a SDK for the SMSGlobal REST API.
-Get an API key from SMSGlobal by signing up and viewing the API key page in the MXT platform.
-Learn more on [smsglobal.com](https://www.smsglobal.com/)
+This is an SDK for SMSGlobal’s REST API that supports .NET applications written in C#, VB.Net, and F# to enable SMS and opt out functionality.

+Sign up for a [free SMSGlobal account](https://www.smsglobal.com/mxt-sign-up/?utm_source=dev&utm_medium=github&utm_campaign=dotnet_sdk) today and get your API Key from our advanced SMS platform, MXT.
+Plus, enjoy unlimited free developer sandbox testing to try out your API in full!

 ## Supported .NET versions